-contract.
-E.g. If one of the small package suppli default in delivery, he is liable to pay LD maximu @10% of only undelivered portion of contract price whereas because of this default, EIF shall be exposed maximum 10% whole contract value of its single E contract.
-6. Warranty/Defects Notification date of TOC 12 months from the date of TOC to Service Contractor 24 months from after last delivery if issuance of TCC is delayed due to reasons not attributable to Supplier 7.
+@10% of only undelivery whereas because of this comaximum 10% whole cocontract. act.
+E.g. If one of the small package supplier alt in delivery, he is liable to pay LD maximum of only undelivered portion of contract price, eas because of this default, EIF shall be exposed of mum 10% whole contract value of its single EPC ract.
+6. Warranty/Defects Notification One (1) year nom 24 months from after last 7.
 Interest on delayed Payment Financing charges on delayed payments shall be at LIBOR+2% per annum After grace period of 14 days simple interest @ 6% shall be payable on delayed payments

-110. A perusal of the terms of the contracts do substantiate the findings of the adjudicating authority that the terms and conditions in respect to the contract between APML/APRL and EIF are much severe in respect of exposure to foreign exchange variation, stringent payment terms, higher liquidated damages in case of delay, higher interest on delayed payments when compared to contract between EIF & Original Equipment Manufacturers.

-111. The contract between APML/APRL and EIF is for entire gamut of goods and services and hence cannot be compared with stand alone supply contract with Original Equipment Manufacturers.
+- 110. A perusal of the terms of the contracts do substantiate the findings of the adjudicating authority that the terms and conditions in respect to the contract between APML/APRL and EIF are much severe in respect of exposure to foreign exchange variation, stringent payment terms, higher liquidated damages in case of delay, higher interest on delayed payments when compared to contract between EIF & Original Equipment Manufacturers. - 111.
+The contract between APML/APRL and EIF is for entire gamut of goods and services and hence cannot be compared with stand alone supply contract with Original Equipment Manufacturers.
 Invoices issued under two different sets of contractual obligation cannot be compared and relied upon to determine the value.
-Rule 11, therefore, has no application to the facts of the present case.

-112. The revenue has sought to invoke rule 9 by placing reliance on payments made by EIF to different vendors and/or manufacturers of the goods.
+Rule 11, therefore, has no application to the facts of the present case. - 112.
+The revenue has sought to invoke rule 9 by placing reliance on payments made by EIF to different vendors and/or manufacturers of the goods.
 The said evidence has been held to be not conclusive, as the revenue has considered the payment made through Axis Bank and Bank of Baroda only.